Skip to content

 Volunteering

-Volunteer work can generally be identified as a position in which a person is not normally paid or would expect to be paid for their time and efforts.
-Additionally, volunteering does not require any special skills, and a wide range of individuals could perform the same work.
-Below are examples of volunteer work:
+Volunteer work can generally be defined as a position in which a person is not paid or would not expect to be paid for their time and efforts.
+Additionally, volunteering does not require any special knowledge, skills, or degree, so that a wide range of individuals can perform the same work.
+Below are a few examples of volunteer work:

-A student is walking dogs or cleaning kennels for an animal shelter.
+A student is walking dogs or cleaning cages at a local animal shelter.

-A student is serving on a church comittee that organizes youth groups.
+A student is serving on a church committee that organizes youth groups.

-A student is spending time making meals for the elderly or homeless.
+A student is helping make meals for the elderly or homeless.

-A student is assisting with events put on by a non-profit organization for example, events held by the Utah Council for Citizen Diplomacy and so forth.
+A student is assisting with events put on by a non-profit organization, for example, events held by the Utah Council for Citizen Diplomacy.

 Unpaid internships vs volunteering